ivalenzuelan/SASE-SDWAN/README.md

 2. Access the console with the credentials.
 3. Excute the ./ryu-XX.sh (shell script in each machine).
 4. Start the VNX scenario: `vnx -f sase_tfg.xml -t`.
-5**.
-Configure the Snort by opening a new sdedge0 terminal an executing the available `./snort-50.sh` and in other console the `sudo -i` and `./iniciaSnort.sh`
+5. Configure the *Snort* by opening a new sdedge0 terminal an executing the available `./snort-50.sh` and in other console the `sudo -i` and `./iniciaSnort.sh`

 ## Cleanup